cabforum/smime/SBR.md

    C.  Verify that a Certificate Approver has signed or otherwise approved the Certificate Request.

 The Acceptable Methods of Verification set forth in this Section are considered to be the minimum acceptable level of verification required of the CA.  In all cases, however, the CA is responsible for taking any additional verification steps that may be reasonably necessary under the circumstances to satisfy the applicable Verification Requirement.

+#### 3.2.2.1.1  Disclosure of Verification Sources

+Prior to the use of an Incorporating Agency or Registration Agency to fulfill these verification requirements, the CA MUST publicly disclose Agency Information about the Incorporating Agency or Registration Agency.
+This disclosure SHALL be through an appropriate and readily accessible online means.

+This Agency Information SHALL include at least the following:

+* Sufficient information to unambiguously identify the Incorporating Agency or Registration Agency (such as a name, jurisdiction, and website); and,
+* The accepted value or values for each of the `subject:jurisdictionLocalityName` (OID: 1.3.6.1.4.1.311.60.2.1.1), `subject:jurisdictionStateOrProvinceName` (OID: 1.3.6.1.4.1.311.60.2.1.2), and `subject:jurisdictionCountryName` (OID: 1.3.6.1.4.1.311.60.2.1.3) fields, when a certificate is issued using information from that Incorporating Agency or Registration Agency, indicating the jurisdiction(s) that the Agency is appropriate for; and,
+* The acceptable form or syntax of Registration Numbers used by the Incorporating Agency or Registration Agency, if the CA restricts such Numbers to an acceptable form or syntax; and,
+* A revision history that includes a unique version number and date of publication for any additions, modifications, and/or removals from this list.

+The CA MUST document where to obtain this information within Section 3.2 of the CA's CP and/or CPS.

 #### 3.2.2.2 Verification of organization's legal existence and identity